apache/pulsar/site2/docs/administration-load-balance.md

 The namespace is the "administrative" unit: many config knobs or operations are done at the namespace level.

-For assignment, a namespace is sharded into a list of "bundles", with each bundle comprising a portion of overall hash range of the namespace.
+For assignment, a namespace is sharded into a list of "bundles", with each bundle comprising a portion of the overall hash range of the namespace.

 Topics are assigned to a particular bundle by taking the hash of the topic name and checking in which bundle the hash falls into.